Ronald Deibert

 Ronald James Deibert OC OOnt (born 1964) is a Canadian professor of political science, philosopher, founder and director of the Citizen Lab at the Munk School of Global Affairs, University of Toronto.

-He is a co-founder and a principal investigator of the OpenNet Initiative and Information Warfare Monitor projects.
+He was a co-founder and a principal investigator of the OpenNet Initiative and Information Warfare Monitor projects.
 Deibert was one of the founders and former VP of global policy and outreach for Psiphon.